 It will soon be Christmas and the cynics (and believe me, there is nobody more cynical than me) would say, that this is just guilty white privilege talking and know what, they are right.
-Clichés aside, if you are relatively trouble-free with a roof over your head, food on the table and clothes on your back, that’s privileged.
+Clichés aside, if you are relatively trouble-free with a roof over your head, food on the table and clothes on your back, that’s privilege.
 We have become a greedy, wasteful society where everything is dispensable, including people.
 It’s easy to discard what doesn’t concern you and this is part of the problem.
 Money talks and if you don’t have it, nobody hears you.

 To quote Fight Club “we buy things we don’t need, with money we don’t have, to impress people we don’t like”.

 Homeless people are not to be feared and contrary to common myth are not swindlers trying to con you out of a couple of quid.
 They are just people trying to survive who have had more than their fair share of the shitty stick.
 Unpleasant truths make us feel uncomfortable, nobody likes admitting their own flaws.
 But fessing up and doing something is a win – win.

 Don’t want to give the person money, buy them something hot to eat instead.
 Rather than walking past and bluntly saying NO, make eye contact, smile and say HELLO.
-Many homeless people say they feel insignificant, invisible and are lonely.
-Don’t worry, they are not going to come live with you but you will have made them feel human.
+Many homeless people say they feel insignificant, invisible and lonely.
+Don’t worry, they’re not going to come home and live with you but you will have made them feel human.
 It could be the only contact they’ve had in weeks.
 A kind word costs nothing.
 Not a talker, no problem, leave the money and when you do, smile and wish them well.
 If any of those don’t appeal, you could always give a homeless kit to a local charity.